 She provided advice to the estates and dependant family members of those killed in the Tunisian terrorist attacks, pending the Inquest and civil claims against the tour operator.

-Natasha is regularly instructed by both claimants and major tour operators in matters raising jurisdictional and conflict of law issues, particularly in relation to insurance jurisdiction, and in claims under European Conventions and the Package Travel Regulations.
+Natasha is regularly instructed in matters raising jurisdictional and conflict of law issues, particularly in relation to insurance jurisdiction, and in claims under European Conventions and the Package Travel Regulations.